Specialist Solicitors Acting for Survivors of Childhood Sexual Abuse

-The reason why you should consider instructing IBB Solicitors to act on your behalf, or on behalf of someone you know, who has been sexually abused in childhood, is because of our extensive knowledge, skills and long experience in acting on behalf of survivors for many years.
+The reason why you should consider instructing IBB Law to act on your behalf, or on behalf of someone you know, who has been sexually abused in childhood, is because of our extensive knowledge, skills and long experience in acting on behalf of survivors for many years.
 Over many years we have been successful in recovering substantial compensation for children and for adults who were abused as a child.

 We are based in, Uxbridge, in the London borough of Hillingdon.
 Therefore, we have detailed local knowledge of those institutions, including schools and sports clubs that have already been found responsible for having abusers in their midst.

 Consequently, if you have suffered childhood sexual abuse in Hillingdon, sexual abuse in Uxbridge, sexual abuse in Ruislip, or Ruislip Manor, childhood sexual abuse in Ickenham, childhood sexual abuse in West Drayton, child abuse in Yiewsley, child abuse in Hayes, child abuse in Northolt, sexual abuse in Northwood, abuse in Pinner, childhood sexual abuse in Eastcote, Southall, childhood sexual abuse in Harefield, Harrow or Slough, we are uniquely placed to help you.